TimothyJones/trecresults/README.md

 ``` go
 func (r *Result) String() string
 ```
-Formats a result structure into the original string representation that can be used with treceval
+String method for fmt.Stringer.
+Formats a result structure into the original string representation that can be used with treceval.